jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 a domain name that is not a wildcard domain name.

-If at least one issuewild property is specified in the relevant CAA record set, all issue properties MUST be ignored when processing a request for a domain name that is a wildcard domain name.
+If at least one issuewild property is specified in the relevant resource record set for a wildcard domain name, all issue properties MUST be ignored when processing a request for that wildcard domain name.

-A non-empty CAA record set that contains no issue or issuewild property tags is authorization to any certificate issuer to issue for the corresponding wildcard domain name, provided that no records in the CAA record set otherwise prohibit issuance.

 ##  CAA iodef Property